marekzajac97/bf2-blender/README.md

 # Blender addon for Battlefield 2
 Probably like 15 years too late but anyway, here are some basic tools for importing/exporting Refractor 2 engine files.
-Development is still in its early stages and currently the add-on is only useable for animating.
+Development is still in its early stages and currently the add-on is only usable for animating.

 ## Features:
 - Animation (`.baf`) import/export